zold-io/blog.zold.io/_posts/2018/08/2018-08-13-blockchain.md

 Each server contains a full copy of the entire database, any time ready to get into a fight with other servers and vote for the data, to achieve so called _consensus_.
-This extreme redunancy of data is the price we pay for the trust in Blockchain.
+This extreme redundancy of data is the price we pay for the trust in Blockchain.
 For example, at the time of writing, 9,000+ Bitcoin servers maintain 173Gb of data _each_!